jseto/web-wish-to-go/src/posts/travel/spain/barcelona.md

 Barcelona is the capital and largest city of Catalonia and Spain's second largest city, with a population of over one and half million people (over five million in the whole province).

-In 1992, Barcelona gained international recognition by hosting the Olympic games which brought a massive upturn in its tourism industry.
+In 1992, Barcelona gained international recognition by hosting the Olympic Games which brought a massive upturn in its tourism industry.

 This beautiful city is full of what European cities are known for (outdoor markets, restaurants, shops, museums and churches) and is fantastic for walking with an extensive and reliable Metro system for more far-flung destinations.
 The core centre of town, focused around the _Ciutat Vella_ (Old City) provides days of enjoyment for those looking to experience the life of Barcelona while the beaches the city was built upon <WishWidget	country="ES"	city="Barcelona"	activity="Beach"></WishWidget>provide sun and relaxation during the long periods of agreeably warm weather.